mbuesch/httun/doc/EXAMPLE_TUN.md

-## Example: Linux TUN based tunnel
+# Example: Linux TUN based tunnel

 This example demonstrates how to configure a Layer 3 (IP) tunnel.
 This allows you to route IP traffic between the client and the server.

+## Generate a common secret

 First, generate a strong shared secret for the channel: